Why Your Dog Needs Raw Goat Milk

 ALLERGIES

-Raw goat’s milk is a natural anti-histamine that will help relieve those allergy symptoms when they pop up.
-Allergies are just an immune system response but some can be quite severe and bothersome for our pets.
+Raw goat’s milk is a natural antihistamine that will help relieve seasonal allergy symptoms.
+Allergies are just an immune system response, but some can be quite severe and bothersome for our pets.
 Adding some raw goat milk can help stabilize that reaction and reduce the inflammation it causes.

-When our dogs have food allergies or food intolerances, it can show up as many different symptoms.
+When our dogs have food allergies or food intolerances, they can show many different symptoms.
 Is your dog excessively gassy?
 Maybe their poop is too soft and not easy to pick up.
 It can also show up as itchy skin and ear infections.
 You know your pup, and none of the above are normal in a healthy dog.

 AIDS IN DIGESTION

 Feeding raw goat milk is a natural way to support your dog’s digestive system.
-It is rich in probiotics which adds beneficial bacteria to the gut helping break down food and optimizing nutrient absorption.
+It is rich in probiotics, which add beneficial bacteria to the gut, helping break down food and optimizing nutrient absorption.

 Goat milk is considered one of nature’s perfect foods.
-On top of the probiotics and natural enzymes, it also provides an array of vitamins, minerals and essential fatty acids.
+In addition to the probiotics and natural enzymes, it also provides an array of vitamins, minerals, and essential fatty acids.
 It’s the ‘perfect storm’ for a healthy, balanced gut microbiome.

 STRENGTHENS THE IMMUNE SYSTEM